Home

 Who Should Get Screened

 People with average risk can get checked for colon cancer with an at-home test called the fecal immunochemical test (FIT).
-People with an increased risk can get checked with a colonoscopy.

 Fecal Immunochemical Test (FIT)